jhipster/jhipster-sample-app-dotnetcore/README.md

 specifying a newer version in [package.json](package.json).
 You can also run `npm update` and `npm install` to manage dependencies.
 Add the `help` flag on any command to see how you can use it.
 For example, `npm help update`.

-The `npm run` command will list all of the scripts available to run for this project.
+The `npm run` command will list all the scripts available to run for this project.

 ### PWA Support

 JHipster ships with PWA (Progressive Web App) support, and it's turned off by default.
 One of the main components of a PWA is a service worker.

 The service worker initialization code is disabled by default.
-To enable it, uncomment the following code in `src/Jhipster/ClientApp/src/app/app.module.ts`:
+To enable it, uncomment the following code in `src/JhipsterSampleApplication/ClientApp/src/app/app.config.ts`:

 ```typescript
 ServiceWorkerModule.register('ngsw-worker.js', { enabled: false }),